cardano-lightning/cardano-lightning/docs/design/l1-spec.md

 Suppose the stage is `Opened(amt1, snapshot, respond_period)`.

-`amt1` is the amount of channel funds that belong to the not-opener partner.
+`amt1` is the amount of channel funds that belong to the non-opener partner.
 Typically this will start at 0 as all funds are provided by the opener.
 However, this is not enforced and up to the partners to decide.
 The keys should be ordered `(opener, non-opener)`, but beyond the above point, this is of no